Mornington Peninsula On a Budget

 A breezy gondola ride on the Arthur's Seat Eagle is the perfect way to spend a summer afternoon on the Peninsula.
 If the weather is good, you'll be granted views of the entire peninsula.
 Not only that but, when you get to the top, you can take a walk around Arthur's Seat State Park.
 I highly recommend walking through the gardens at the top of Arthur's Seat but I also suggest that you take some of the side hiking trails.
 Not ten minutes away from the well-kept lawns of the Seawinds Garden, on the Kings Fall Circuit, we stumbled upon kangaroo after kangaroo in the bush.
 They didn't seem to mind us being just a few feet away and were actually quite close to the trail.
 One little joey eating grass even stopped as if to pose for us - see for yourself!
 And that's how I ended up with one of my favorite pictures from our time in Australia.

-7. Take a Few Days on Phillip Island or The Great Ocean Road ($$$)
+7. Take a Few Days to Visit Phillip Island or The Great Ocean Road ($$$)

 From the Peninsula, you can easily take day trips (or multi-day trips!) to two of the Melbourne area's biggest attractions: Phillip Island and the Great Ocean Road.
 Phillip Island is a native wildlife paradise (penguins, koalas, wallabies, oh my!) and the Great Ocean Road is peppered with iconic Australian views.
 Neither of these can be missed when in the area, so why not head there next?